metal-crow/Dark-Souls-PvP-AI/README.md

 TODO:
-  bug with lock on
+  bug with lock on[X]
-  need to break out of counterstrafe if attacked r2 seem not to trigger dodge
+  need to break out of counterstrafe if attacked[X] r2 seem not to trigger dodge attacking causes wierd rotating in place, dodging not working?

   [high priority] make this strafe in the same direction as the enemy strafe
   [high priority] try to bs with neural network on and using strafing, train with that